Undergraduate Credit Hours

-- English – any non-science courses that involve substantial experience in expository writing will satisfy this requirement.
+- English – any non-science courses that involve expository writing will satisfy this requirement.

 - Application fee of $40 (U.S.)

-- Letter(s) of Recommendation - Must come directly from a University Pre-health advising office, professors, physicians, supervisors at a place of employment, etc. who are not family relatives of the applicant and must confirm the applicant’s academic ability and/or provide evidence of positive character traits.
-This requirement may be satisfied by a combined committee that prepares such letters otherwise, two letters must be provided, one of which must be from an academic source. » Visit the Admissions Process page for more details.
+- Letter(s) of Recommendation - Must come directly from the letter writer.
+Recommended sources are your University Pre-health advising office, professors, physicians, supervisors who are not family members and who can confirm the applicant’s academic ability and/or provide evidence of positive character traits.
+This requirement may be satisfied with one packet by a combined committee that prepares such letters otherwise, two letters must be provided, one of which must be from an academic source.
+Applicants may utilize our reference request form to initiate the process.

-- Transcripts from all post-secondary schools attended - undergraduate colleges, graduate and/or professional programs attended.
-If you are invited for an interview unofficial transcripts must be replaced with official transcripts from each institution submitted directly to the Office of Admissions from the issuing institution.
+- Transcripts from all post-secondary schools attended—undergraduate colleges, graduate and/or professional programs attended.
+Unofficial transcripts are acceptable to initiate the admissions process.
+Prior to matriculation, official transcripts from each institution must be submitted directly to the Office of Admissions from the issuing institution.